dalacan/sagemaker-endpoint-manager/README.md

     Deploy the end-to-end SageMaker Endpoint manager stack.
 This stack will deploy several nested stacks including:
     1. API gateway stack: The API Gateway which will provide us with an internet facing API to interact with our Amazon SageMaker Endpoint and manage our Amazon SageMaker endpoint.
 The API Gateway is backed by a basic lambda authorizer with the authorization tokens stored in an Amazon DynamoDB database.
     2. Endpoint Manager Stack: The stack includes several lambda functions that will be responsible for the automatic creation and deletion of your Amazon SageMaker real-time endpoints.
-    3. ModelStack: Deploys the predefined Amazon SageMaker endpoints and passthrough lambda (if configured).
+    3. Model Stack: Deploys the predefined Amazon SageMaker endpoints and passthrough lambda (if configured).
 This stack will deploy all models in the list of jumpstart models.
-    4. Stepfunction Stack: Stack to support asynchronous invocation of the Amazon SageMaker real-time endpoint fronted by the API Gateway
+    4. Step function Stack: Stack to support asynchronous invocation of the Amazon SageMaker real-time endpoint fronted by the API Gateway

      ```
      cdk deploy SagemakerEndpointManagerStack